isawnyu/geocollider/README.md

 - `parse(filename)` - returns hash of `names->places` and `places->data`
 - `compare(names, places, filename, csv)` - returns matches against names/places from parsing filename
 - `download(filename)` - eventually, so this won't be in Makefiles and the like
+  - (how) do we want to persist this?

 Place: